FrancisMiadi/Medical-Test-Management-System/README.md

 # 🏥 Medical Test Management System *(OOP in Python)*

 ## 📌 Overview
-This is a **university project** for implementing a **Medical Test Management System** using object oriented programming in python.The system is able to store, manage, and retrieve medical test data for individual patients.
+This is a **university project** for implementing a **Medical Test Management System** using **object oriented programming in python**.The system is able to store, manage, and retrieve medical test data for individual patients.

 ## 💡 Features